elastisys/ck8s-cluster/README.md

 # Setup

-The management of the ECK platform is separated into different stages, Exoscale cloud infrastructure (terraform), Kubernetes cluster (rke) and Kubernetes resources (helm, kubectl).
+The management of the ck8s platform is separated into different stages, Exoscale cloud infrastructure (terraform), Kubernetes cluster (rke) and Kubernetes resources (helm, kubectl).

-When first setting up the demo environment each stage needs to be done in sequential order since they are dependent on each other.
+When first setting up the environment each stage needs to be done in sequential order since they are dependent on each other.
 Once the initial installation is done, each stage can be updated independently.